B2B marketing is at a crossroads.

 With so many teams using the same playbooks, it’s becoming harder for marketing teams to stand out in a crowd.

-Add in the rising costs for customer acquisition, tightening budgets, and higher targets, and you have marketers scrambling to adjust their strategies to generate more pipelines with fewer resources.
+Add in the rising costs for customer acquisition, tightening budgets, and higher targets, and you have marketing teams scrambling to adjust their strategies to generate more pipeline with fewer resources.

 Enter: champion tracking.

 Champion tracking is one of the oldest and most popular playbooks for sales teams.
 Why?
 Because champions —previous users, past buyers, and internal influencers — at a target account can increase your chances of closing a deal by 114%.It also helps to shorten sales cycles by about 12% and offers an average of 54% bigger deal sizes!